 Even though mental health is somewhat spoken about more now than it used to in the past, people are still likely to dismiss and ignore the extent of mental health conditions.

-That’s just how things are and you can’t really do anything about it.
+That’s just how things are and you can’t do anything about it.
 So there’s no point in getting all worked up over that.

 You also can’t make people understand something they don’t want to understand.
 When I came to this realization, I understood that only I was on this journey and no one else was on it with me.

 It’s okay if people don’t understand what I go through.
 I know this now.
-It is totally fine if people don’t see me fighting for my life on certain days.
+It is fine if people don’t see me fighting for my life on certain days.
 It’s not their job to recognize it.

 2. The Importance of self-care.

-Practicing a little self-care every day can increase your self-confidence, productivity levels, and improve your relationship with yourself and other people.
+Practicing a little self-care every day can increase your self-confidence, and productivity levels, and improve your relationship with yourself and other people.

 It wasn’t too long ago when I didn’t practice self-care.
-I actually started when I created this blog which was roughly less than a year ago.
+I started when I created this blog which was roughly less than a year ago.
 Self-care changed my life.
 That’s why I can’t ever stress it enough throughout my blog.
 Self-care is so underrated.

 The kinder you are to yourself, the better your life will turn out to be.